kevinmcaleer/kevsrobots.com/web/learn/burgerbot/00_intro.md

 `Burgerbot` is a fun and engaging robot that can move around and avoid objects using a range finder.

-In this course, you will learn step by step how to assemble the parts of `Burgerbot`, including the Pico lipo shim, motor holders, range finder, and more.
-You will also learn how to get the code and load it onto the robot using MicroPython.
+In this course, you will create a burgerbot step by step by assembling your own `Burgerbot`, including the Pico lipo shim, motor holders, range finder, and more.
+You will also create and load it onto the robot using MicroPython.

 The course will cover basic movement and using the range finder to avoid objects.
-You will also learn how to add a pen to your robot to enable it to draw, as well as how to use a line following module and swap out the range finder for a camera.
+You will add a pen to your robot to enable it to draw, as well as a line following module and swap out the range finder for a camera.
 By the end of this course, you will have a fully functional `Burgerbot` that you can program to move and interact with its environment in creative ways.
 So let's get started!

 ---